Rahul Sipligunj

-Rahul Sipligunj (born 22 August 1989) is an Indian playback singer, songwriter, independent musician and actor.
+Rahul Sipligunj (born 22 August 1989) is an Indian playback singer and songwriter working predominantly in Telugu cinema.
 He became popular with his independent songs on YouTube.

-He is known for his Telangana Telugu or Hyderabad Telugu songs.
-He has worked as a singer in over 50 Telugu-language films.
+The Telangana Government announced a cash reward of Rs.1 crore to Rahul Sipligunj who got international recognition with the Oscar award winning song 'Naatu Naatu' in RRR on 20 July 2025.

+Personal life

+Rahul Sipligunj got engaged to Harinya Reddy on 17 August 2025.

 Career

 As independent artist

 He started his career with online music videos on YouTube.
 He co-produced, wrote and sang songs like "Magajaathi", "Em Maayaloo", "Mangamma", "Makikirikiri", "Poor boy", "Daawath", "Galli Ka Ganesh", "Doorame", "Jai Bajrang", "Hijra".
 Most of his music videos were hits but among these videos, "Makikirikiri" & "Galli ka Ganesh" were Huge hits songs.